 We've heard more than a few laments from HTC fans about the lack of an expandable storage option for the flagship HTC One.
 If you still want a One with a MicroSD card slot (and you happen to live in the United Kingdom), HTC is about to make your dreams come true.
 The HTC One model 802w, with a removable back panel revealing dual SIM slots and a MicroSD card slot, is now being offered as a pre-order.
 Read More

 Happy Thanksgiving to our American readers.
 Today is the day that we reflect on all we have to feel thankful for... for about ten minutes. then we binge on food, football, and consumerism.
 If you'd like to skip the first two, you can score a sweet deal on the updated Nexus 7 tablet over at eBay.
 One vendor has a new 16GB model for $189.99, $40 off, and another is offering a refurbished 32GB N7 2013 for $209.99, a full $60 off the retail price.
 Read More

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a mash-up of Scorched Earth and Words With Friends, an interesting 2.5D platformer, a rhythm-based endless runner, and yet another zen game.
+Today we've got an interesting online turn-based RPG, another pixelated adventure from Nostalgic, and a game that brings both the wub-wub and the unse-unse.
 Read More